The Olive Tree Foundation, Inc. makes competitive grants to applicants that best meet the eligibility qualifications in the current grant-making year.

 Eligible grant applicants are public agencies or organizations tax exempt under Section 501(c)(3) of the Internal Revenue Code.
 Proof of tax-exemption status is required with application.

-- Funding for staff salaries
+- Seeking funding for staff salaries

 - Private foundations, as defined under Section 509(a) of the Internal Revenue Code

 - Organizations NOT based/headquartered in the United States

 - Fraternal organizations

 - Political organizations